argoproj-labs/argocd-image-updater/docs/configuration/applications.md

 The `git` write-back method uses Git to permanently store its parameter overrides along with the Application's resource manifests.
-This will enable persistant storage of the parameters in Git.
+This will enable persistent storage of the parameters in Git.

 By default, Argo CD Image Updater will store the parameter in a file named `.argocd-source-<appName>.yaml` in the path used by the Application to source